diegofps/mell/docs/logic.md

 ## Final considerations

 As you can see, we have extended the original metadata with the missing information we wanted.
+However, there are many ways you can extend the metadata.
+These are a few ideas to keep your mind open:

-These are not any random information, but information that can be derived from the original metadata.
-Never forget that it is much more convenient to do it here than doing inferences inside the template files.
+* These are not any random information, but information that can be derived from the original metadata.
+Never forget that it is much more convenient to do it here than doing inferences inside the template files;

-Another useful use for logic scripts is to validate the metadata.
-We could check for inconsistencies, print warnings, errors, or abort the program in such cases.
+* Another use for logic scripts is to validate the metadata.
+We could check for inconsistencies, print warnings, errors, or abort the program in such cases;
+* There is no limit to what you will run inside a logic script and how you will extend the metadata.
+For instance, you could use a Large Language Model to convert a metadata with use cases into a metadata with specific instructions to build a system.
+Or you could apply a genetic algorithm to optimize a hardware specification before saving its output;
+* The specification doesn't always need to be inside the metadata.
+You could have a filepath in the metadata referencing a binary file that you read with a library and save something in the metadata.
+For instance.